Amalinda/dotfiles/README.md

 }
 ```
   press MODKEY + R to reload the configs to i3
-  its better to offer a restart upon the first install for dmenu to kick in.

 ### Save your time with the following official docs.
   https://i3wm.org/docs/userguide.html is also a nice place.